-More of Our Favorite Italian Recipes
+More of Our Favorite Pasta Sauce Recipes

-- Sunday Sauce with Homemade Meatballs
+- Italian Sunday Sauce

 - 1 tbsp olive oil

-- 1 medium sweet onion diced
+- 1 medium sweet onion, diced

-- 4 cloves garlic smashed
+- 4 cloves garlic, smashed

 - 2 28-oz cans fire roasted whole tomatoes

-- 2 tsp salt
+- 2 tsp kosher salt

 - 1 tsp dried basil

-- 1/2 tsp dried parsley
+- ½ tsp dried parsley

 - pinch oregano

-- 5 tbsp butter use good butter, like Kerrygold
+- 5 tbsp butter, use good butter, like Kerrygold

-- 1/3 cup heavy cream
+- ⅓ cup heavy cream

-- 1/4 cup fresh basil torn or julienned
+- ¼ cup fresh basil, torn or julienned

 - Heat a dutch oven over medium heat.
 Add the olive oil and heat until it shimmers.
 Add the onions and sautee until translucent – do not brown – about 5 minutes.
 Add the garlic cloves and sautee, stirring continuously, until fragrant (about a minute).